Set partitions, tableaux, and subspace profiles under regular diagonal matrices: Introduction

 Furthermore, if

-then we say that $W$ has $\Delta$-profile $\mu$. \end{definition} It is easy to show that $\mu_j\geq \mu_{j+1}$ for all $j$, and so $\mu$ is a partition of some integer less than or equal to $n$ (see Lemma \ref{lem:ispartition}).
-Classical notions such as cyclic vectors, splitting subspaces and anti-invariant subspaces can all be expressed in terms of profiles and partial profiles.
+then we say that $W$ has $\Delta$-profile $\mu$. \end{definition} If $\mu=(\mu_1,\dotsc,\mu_k)$ is a partial profile of a subspace, then $\mu_j\geq \mu_{j+1}$ for all $j$, and so $\mu$ is a partition of some integer less than or equal to $n$ (see Lemma \ref{lem:ispartition}).
+The $\Delta$-profile of a subspace was introduced by Bender, Coley, Robbins and Rumsey \cite{MR1141317} who called it the dimension sequence.
+They considered the problem of determining the number of subspaces with $\Delta$-profile $\mu$ and gave explicit product formulas in the cases where $\Delta$ is regular nilpotent or has irreducible characteristic polynomial.
+Notions of cyclic vectors, splitting subspaces and anti-invariant subspaces can all be expressed in terms of profiles and partial profiles.

-Let $\sigma_n(\mu)$ denote the number of subspaces with $\Delta$-profile $\mu$.
-It turns out that $\sigma_n(\mu)$ is a polynomial in $q$ that depends only on the similarity class type of $\Delta$ (see Section \ref{sub:polynomiality}).
-In this article we focus on the case where $\Delta$ has $n$ distinct eigenvalues in $\Fq$.
-Thus $\Delta$ is represented by a diagonal matrix with distinct entries on its diagonal.